 Fill pastry-lined pie plate with cherry filling.
 Dot top of filling with butter (optional).

-Watch crust carefully.
-If it gets too brown cover with a tent of foil.
+Bake 40-50 minutes.
+Watch crust carefully as it can brown quickly.
+If it gets too brown, tent of foil.